truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Applications with available updates display an option to view changelogs.
 These changelogs are at present not populated ([NAS-131297](https://ixsystems.atlassian.net/browse/NAS-131297)).

 * Application **Web UI** buttons, accessed from the **Application Info** widget, can default to a 0.0.0.0:*port* address after app install ([NAS-131308](https://ixsystems.atlassian.net/browse/NAS-131308)).
-  Refresh the browser window or manually access the port in the form *hostname or IP address*:*port* to correct button function and access the app UI.
+  Refresh the browser window, or manually access the port in the form *hostname or IP address*:*port*, to correct button function and access the app UI.

 * The SMB Share **Purpose** presets on the **Add SMB** screen do not adjust advanced options when set ([NAS-131374](https://ixsystems.atlassian.net/browse/NAS-131374)).
   Users encountering this issue can manually set the required advanced options.